cwittens/DispersiveShallowWater.jl/docs/src/SBP_Operators.md

 D\, \boldsymbol{x}^k = k\, \boldsymbol{x}^{k-1}, \quad \text{for all } k = 0, 1, ..., p,
 ```

-where ``\boldsymbol{x}^k = (x_1^k, \dots, x_N^k)^T`` and the operations are performed pointwise.
+where ``\boldsymbol{x}^k = (x_1^k, \dots, x_N^k)^T``.
 This means the discrete operator correctly differentiates monomials up to degree $p$.
 In particular, **consistency** requires at least zeroth-order accuracy, i.e.,

 ```math
 D\, \boldsymbol{1} = \boldsymbol{0}.
 ```

 However, approximating derivatives near boundaries poses a challenge: interior points can use standard finite difference stencils, but near the edges (e.g., at `x_1` or `x_N`), one must use specially designed one-sided approximations that still preserve stability and accuracy.
-Periodic SBP Operators done have this problem.
+Periodic SBP Operators do not have this problem.